 Glue off the end piece….Last thing we need to do, after letting the glue dry, is some finishing touches.

 The petals of your newly made crepe paper roses may be a tad stiff, so we’re going to do a little tweaking of the petals to make them look more natural.

-You can use the blade of your scissors, and /or a pencil or chopstick, and wrap the petals and leaves under to give them a naturally curled look.
+You can use a pencil or chopstick; wrap the petals and leaves under to give them a naturally curled look.

 This vase of mine is kind of dainty looking, so I thought two roses was just right, Only thing I wish they had was a sweet fragrance…LOL. ❤️️ I also think I should have colored over the pink paper a little bit darker shade so it would blend in better with the red part- I think I may be able to do so, after assembling them; though it may be a little tricky.